ambrisolla/unison-manager/README.md

 # Options
 ### `--install-unison`
-This option will install Unison.
+Install Unison.
 The process of installation is very simple, basically it does:
 <ol>
   <li>download Unison package;</li>
   <li>extract files;</li>
   <li>create symbolic link;</li>
 </ol>
 Installation option can be changed in <b><i>conf/settings.yaml</i></b>

+### `--add-job`
+Add a new Unison job.
+This option needs to be used with `--job-name`, `--remote-server`, and `--directory` options.